 Scale Machine CPU and RAM

 You can scale an app even if it has crashed.
-Its VMs are restarted with the new specification.
+Its Machines are restarted with the new specification, however, if you redeploy the app, then any VM settings in fly.toml take precedence.

-Here's a simple web app with two Machines running in different regions: two in Toronto and one in Tokyo.
-All the app's Machines belong to the default process group, app
+Here’s a simple web app with three Machines running in different regions: two in Toronto and one in Tokyo.
+All the app’s Machines belong to the default process group, app, since no other processes exist.

 fly status